-Once upon a time, the phrase call routing meant simple call forwarding based on a single programmatic rule.
-But call routing has evolved during its transition to the cloud.
-Solutions such as what we’ve built at RingDNA have become so easy and powerful that anyone can create them.
-Calls can now also be routed based on specific keywords, marketing campaigns, IVR phone menus and more.
-The result is that businesses can use advanced call routing features to ensure that callers quickly reach the proper destination with minimal hold time.
-With the right routing solution, businesses can provide an optimal customer experience during the entire sales process and beyond.
+Once upon a time, call routing simply meant forwarding a call based on a single programmatic rule.
+However call routing has evolved.
+Solutions now allow calls to be routed based on specific keywords, marketing campaigns, IVR phone menus and more.
+These systems have also become so simple that that anyone can create them.
+The result is that businesses can use advanced call routing features to ensure that callers quickly reach the proper destination with little to no hold time.
+With the right routing solution, businesses can provide an optimal customer experience during the sales process, customer service, and beyond.

 1. Sell around the clock